 Donzenac

 Join Zinna and Stéphane from the association Les Chemins de Mansac for a sensory walk along the school path in the heart of the Garenne, a Natura 2000 area.
-Stop off on the banks of the Vézère for a picnic and enjoy some local produce until nightfall.
+Stop off on the banks of the Vézère for a packed picnic and sample some local produce until nightfall.
 Then it's off again to contemplate the stars and listen to the sounds of the night.
-Zinna will be delighted to read out the Mansac sky for you...
-The walk is accessible to all, including pushchairs (approx. 4 km).
-Bring water, shoes, clothes suitable for walking and your picnic or speciality to share together.
-Meeting point 6.30pm car park opposite the pharmacy at Rivière de Mansac.
+Zinna will be delighted to read the Mansac sky for you...
+This walk is accessible to all, including pushchairs (approx. 4 km).
+Bring water, shoes, clothes suitable for walking and a picnic or speciality to share.
+Meeting point: car park opposite the pharmacy at Rivière de Mansac.
 Duration approx. 4 hours.

 Practical information